imenebak/CSRNet-pytorch/README.md

 ## Training and validation Process

-Follow the `CSRNet_PyTorch.ipynb` to try the validation.
+Follow the `CSRNet_PyTorch.ipynb`.
 You can try to modify the notebook and see the output of each image.

 ## References